Changing My Career: Why It’s Never Too Late For a Fresh Start

 Challenges in the industry

-The switch to working from home, maintaining job security and generally navigating a pandemic have led many workers to burnout.
+The switch to working from home, maintaining job security and generally navigating a pandemic has led many workers to burnout.
 Many have adopted a “life’s too short” mentality and may be seeking a new career with fewer hours, more tech help, or forward-thinking work cultures.

 Similar to those with the “life’s too short” way of thinking, many job switchers are putting their health and home life first.
 The pandemic has given rise to a new focus on flexibility, and UK professionals may seek careers where they have more freedom to raise a family or work part-time.